ananchenko346/React-online-marathon/README.md

 # React-online-marathon
-Main repository for React online marathon, this super-intensive coding marathon consists of 18 sprints
+Main repository for React online marathon, this super-intensive coding marathon consists of 18 sprints.

 The following topics and technologies and more were studied in detail at this marathon:
   - Data types, Array methods, Functions, Exceptions